-Soap making can be such a fun hobby to learn.
-Soap making gives you the option to be able to control everything you put in it.
-There’s countless of combinations of ingredients you can use for soap.
-Glitter, tea leaves, fruit purees, or even beer–the possibilities are seriously endless!
+Soap-making gives you the option to be able to control everything you put in it.
+There are countless of combinations of ingredients you can use for soap.
+The possibilities are endless: glitter, tea leaves, fruit purees, or even beer!

 You may have heard that working with lye can be really dangerous.
-It’s true, but you can take enough safety precautions to minimize those risks.
+It’s true, but you can take enough safety precautions to minimize them.
 Both the cold and hot process methods will utilize lye.

 SOAP MAKING SUPPLIES & INGREDIENTS